philbo130/project2/README.md

-# Reward Chart - GA Project 2
+# Champ Charts - GA Project 2

 ##Reward Chart for Kids

 ###Description

-This is a multi-model app to track accomlishments, and provide a visual collection of all the users' accomplishments.
-User can select from pre-existing accomplishments like housework, homework, being kind, helping mommy; and additionally create his/her own accomplishments.
+This is a multi-model app to track rewards, encourage postive behavior in children, and provide a visual chart of all the users'rewards.
+The user can select from pre-existing accomplishments like housework, homework, being kind, helping mommy; and additionally create his/her own stickers.

 I created this game for my 7-year-old daughter and 4-year-old son.